Agate Properties Facts and Great Photos

-Agate is a translucent variety of the mineral chalcedony made up almost entirely of silicon dioxide also known as quartz.
+Agate is a translucent variety of the mineral chalcedony made up almost entirely of silicon dioxide.
 Stones often occur in shades of black, white and grey but can also be exceptionally colourful.
 Any colour and banding that's present is the result of trace impurities of other minerals.

 The quartz crystals present in agate are colourless in their purest form but turn red or brown with the presence of iron, pink with manganese or dark green with chromium.
-Other geological factors including light and heat usually caused by radiation also play a part in defining colour.
+Other geological factors including light and heat usually from radiation, also play a part in defining colour.

-Some would argue that to be classified as a 'true' agate a stone must must exhibit banding but there are several varieties which do not feature this characteristic.
-Over the years there have been endless discussions regarding the accuracy of the names of certain rocks and minerals and some are highly likely from a geological perspective to have been named incorrectly.
+Some would argue that to be classified as a 'true' agate a stone must exhibit banding but there are several varieties which do not feature this characteristic.
+Over the years there have been endless discussions regarding the accuracy of trade names given to certain rocks and minerals.
+From a geological perspective, many are likely to have been named incorrectly.
 Names can be very misleading.

-Although frequently found within igneous rocks agate can also occur in other rock types as well.
-Its formation begins when ground water containing silica (sand or quartz) that has entered the rock through holes dries up leaving behind a residue of minerals.
-As the process repeats, multiple layers of minerals build up within the rock following the outline of the cavity and once full the entire mass begins to crystallise.
-Quartz crystals often grow in any space left unfilled and when their tips point towards a void, the structure becomes known as a geode.
+Although frequently found within igneous rocks, agate can also occur in other rock types as well.
+Its formation begins when ground water containing silica (sand or quartz) that has entered the rock through holes, dries up leaving behind a residue of minerals.
+As the process repeats multiple layers of minerals build up within the rock following the outline of the cavity.
+Once full the mass begins to crystallise.
+Quartz crystals often grow in any space left unfilled and when their tips point towards a void, the structure is known as a geode.

 The cavity containing the crystallised minerals is known as a nodule.
 Depending on the type of rock it can be incredibly resilient to weathering and will often survive long after the host rock has eroded.
 The agate formation will remain securely locked away until the nodule is found and broken open.

 On Mohs scale of mineral hardness agate grades 7.
-Being relatively hard makes it a relatively easy stone to work with.
+Being relatively hard makes it relatively easy to work with.

 Smithsonian Museum Washington D.C.
 Photo; Stone Mania